qnngroup/qnngds/docs/user/tutorials/generate_experiment.rst

         if "fine" in str(gf.get_layer(layer)).lower():
             layer = str(gf.get_layer(layer)).split("_")[0] + "_COARSE"
         pad_layers = [layer]
+        # if bottom layer is below the oxide, open a via so we can connect to it
         if gf.get_layer(layer)[0] < gf.get_layer("VIA")[0]:
             pad_layers += ["VIA", "RESISTOR"]

-Finally, we can construct the experiment by passing the DUT and constructing a pad array.
+Finally, we can construct the experiment by calling ``generate_experiment``.
 ``route_groups`` is used to specify how the ports should be connected/routed between the DUT and the pad array.
-However, in this case, the DUT and pad array are simple enough that this can be determined automatically (even if the PAD and DUT are on different layers, provided there's a defined transition between the layers), so we just pass ``None`` as an argument for ``route_groups``.
+However, in this case, the DUT and pad array are simple enough that this can be determined automatically (even if the pad and DUT are on different layers, provided there's a defined transition between the layers), so we just pass ``None`` as an argument for ``route_groups``.